Final Season Casting

 - Laverne and Shirley is an infamous example.
 Shirley left and the show continued without her, strangely keeping the title intact.
 The show compensated by bringing on weekly guest stars to assist Laverne in her schemes.

 - Robin Hood deliberately killed off Marian for cheap shock value in series two, and the actors playing Will and Djaq left as well.
 Furthermore, Keith Allen could only sign on for half of series three, leading to the absence of Vasey for several episodes.
 To compensate for this loss of the original cast, the show introduced the characters of Isabella, Kate, Tuck and Prince John - Prince John being the only one who went down at all well with fans.
 Later on, Robin and Guy's long-lost half-brother Archer appeared and was equally unpopular.
 The show ended with the deaths of Robin, Guy, Vasey, Isabella and Allan, with Sam Troughton (Much) also quitting.
 A planned fourth series was thankfully not commissioned, but it would have left Little John as the only remaining original cast member.

 - Stargate SG-1 retired Jack O'Neill and replaced him with Cameron Mitchell for the final two seasons.
 Vala Mal Doran was also added to the cast, although no one else left.

 - Season 9's beginning looked to be this, though, with the arrival of newcomers Mitchell and General Landry, and Mitchell's attempt to 'get the band back together' resulting in an SG-1 consisting of him, Daniel, Vala, and Teal'c.
 Those familiar with SG-1 looking at the largely new cast with a "who the hell are these guys?" reaction was a Running Gag.
 The full return of Carter (who had been written out of the first several episodes due to Amanda Tapping's real life pregnancy) and an increase in O'Neill guest spots would come later.

-- The final two seasons of Stargate Atlantis saw the replacement of both expedition leader Elizabeth Weir and Carson Beckett with Samantha Carter (from Stargate SG-1) and Jennifer Keller.
-In the fifth and final season Carter herself was replaced by Richard Woolsey.
+- The fifth and final season of Stargate Atlantis Sam Carter was replaced by Richard Woolsey.
 None of the replacements were well received.